-Navy health levels of cover
+Navy Health's 3 levels of Hospital cover:

 - Premium Extras.
 This offers Navy Health's highest level of cover for a wide range of general treatments including dental, orthodontic, optical, laser eye surgery, occupational therapy, physiotherapy, chiropractic osteopathy, podiatry, natural therapies, psychology and more.